music-suite/music-util/README.md

 # music-util

-A simple utility program `music` for working with the Music Suite <http://musicsuite.github.io>.
+A simple utility program `music-util` for working with the Music Suite <http://musicsuite.github.io>.

 Here are some of the things it can do: